theredcmdcraft/gitflow-avh/FAQ.md

 * **Why does git-describe not work for me?**

 It works with the AVH version of gitflow.
+Instead of merging the release branch back in to the develop branch, the tag, if given, is merged back in to the develop branch

 <del>  When finishing release and hotfix branches, that branch's HEAD is first
   merged into `master` and then into `develop`.
 It is not the resulting new